ewjoachim/pytest-call-checker/README.md

 ## Stating the problem

-Imagine you're testing a library that makes HTTP calls to an API.
-If you follow usual practices of separating I/O from logic (dependency injection), chances are that the code functions you will test will receive a HTTP client object and will route HTTP calls to this object.
+Imagine you're writing a library that makes HTTP calls to an API.
+If you follow usual practices of separating I/O from logic, chances are you will use some form of dependency injection: the functions you will write will receive a HTTP client object and will route HTTP calls to this object.
 The idea being that in real context, they will receive a real HTTP client, and in test code, they will receive a fake client that will not actually perform HTTP calls.

 This fake client is a test double.
 What you'll usually want to check is that: